 - 1. Compile each source file into an object file with no linking. - 2.
-Optional: Create an export file listing the global symbols to be exported, by doing one of the following: - Use the CreateExportList utility, described in "Exporting symbols with the CreateExportList utility" on page 53. - Use the -qexpfile compiler option with the -qmkshrobj option.
+Optional: Create an export file listing the global symbols to be exported, by doing one of the following: - Use the CreateExportList utility, described in "Exporting symbols with the CreateExportList utility" on page 41. - Use the -qexpfile compiler option with the -qmkshrobj option.
 The -qexpfile option saves all exported symbols from a list of given object files in a designated file. - Manually create an export file using a text editor.
 You can edit an export file to include or exclude global symbols from the target shared library. - 3.
-Use the -G option to create a shared library from the generated object files, and to enable runtime linking with applications that support it.

-- If you created an export file, use the -bE linker option to use your global symbol export list.
-If you do not specify a -bE option, all the global symbols are exported except for those symbols that have the hidden or internal visibility attribute. - If you are creating a shared library from C++ object files, you can also assign an initialization priority to the shared library, as described in "Assigning priorities to objects" on page 55.
+Use the -G option to create a shared library from the generated object files, and to enable runtime linking with applications that support it. - If you created an export file, use the -bE linker option to use your global symbol export list.
+If you do not specify a -bE option, all the global symbols are exported except for those symbols that have the hidden or internal visibility attribute.